 • Stools are profuse, painless, dirty white, watery but with little debility.

 • Well indicated medicine for painless and involuntary stool.

-• Involuntary stool complain due to paralysis of anal sphincter.
+• Involuntary stool complains due to paralysis of the anal sphincter.

 • Prolapse or rectal pains after labor

 • Also help to treat cases in which painless diarrhea occur after sudden emotions as grief, bad news, an anticipation of an unusual ordeal.

 • Stools involuntary bloody, yellow, watery or although hard.